adobe/wskdebug/README.md

 ```

 Stop the debugger in VS Code to end the debugging session and `wskdebug`.

+For troubleshooting, you can run the debugger in verbose mode by adding `"-v"` to the `args` array.

 ### Plain usage
 Run `wskdebug` and specify the action